Luke: There’s something not right here. … I feel cold. Death.

 Telling the truth is important to me but often it must be tempered with discretion, compassion, and kindness.
 Doing no harm should always take precedence if telling the truth would be unkind, unnecessary, or harmful.
 That doesn’t mean we should lie or deceive.
 Sometimes silence or a no comment is appropriate.
 No one said it would be easy.
 While sometimes withholding parts of my story from others has merit but withholding it from myself is delusional or potentially harmful.

-Occasionally, there is a need to enter the vault of dark stories and dust off the archives in order to review them with a critical eye and a hopefully unbiased analytical and critical mind..
-Likewise, I need to venture into the cemetery to exhume the bodies to perform autopsies and, if required, appropriate last rites.
+Occasionally, there is a need to enter the vault of dark stories and dust off the archives in order to review them with a critical eye and a hopefully unbiased analytical and critical mind.
+Likewise, it’s necessary for me to venture into the cemetery to exhume the bodies to perform autopsies and, if required, administer last rites.
 I need to call out the ghosts and demons to make peace with them so that I can find resolution and let them rest.
 I might still maintain an outward silence about my ghosts and demons but I will finally be at peace with them.

 Fear runs deeper in my psyche that I’d given it credit for.
 I need to put aside my fears of what dwells within so I can get below the superficial layers and go deeper than I’ve gone before.
-In my practices I’ve very rarely allowed myself to really let go of the ego and actually surrender to my feelings, my intuition, my gut.
+In my yoga and meditations practices I’ve very rarely allowed myself to really let go of the ego and actually surrender to my feelings, my intuition, my gut.
 I’ve only looked just below the surface.
 I’ve stayed at the shallow end of the pool where it’s relatively safe and I can keep my head above the water.
 To move forward on the path, I need to venture into deeper water, letting it envelop me.
-That will take faith in what I know intellectually but to know it intuitively, I must let go of the intellect and surrender and have faith that I will not drown.
+That will take faith in what I know intellectually but to know it intuitively, I must let go of the intellect, surrender to my intuition and have faith that I will not drown.

 Another thing I’ve considered is that I have no reasonable expectation of privacy and my journals could be inadvertently read by someone who might be hurt by the revelations I write.
 This should not dissuade me from being truthful with myself and telling it like it is.
 I don’t want to resort to keeping my journals under lock and key.